eocreates/SQL-Project/Technova Cloud Optimization/Cloud Cost Optimization.md

 TechNova Software Inc. is a fast-growing SaaS company.
 Recently, leadership noticed that cloud costs jumped 37% between July and August.

 ## Project Overview
-TechNova Software Inc., a SaaS company based in Nairobi, Kenya, noticed that its cloud costs were rising rapidly despite stable customer growth.
+TechNova Software Inc., a SaaS company based in Nairobi, Kenya, Management noticed that its cloud costs were rising rapidly despite stable customer growth.
 As the company approached its quarterly budget limits, leadership became concerned that a large portion of spending was being wasted on idle or redundant cloud resources.

 The goal of this project was to analyze cloud cost data using SQL to uncover:
   1. Areas of inefficient spending